IbrahimaNdong/ReadMe/Readme.md

 # MetaSploit: Exploiting the Weak
 #add versions
+We are using Kali-Linux-2021.3-vbox-amd64 <br>
+And Metasploitable2 (Linux)

 # How to install Metasploit using kali / and it's use cases

 Name of the Application: -----------Metasploit-------------